 and subsidizing and supporting related study and research.

-AMeeT is a web magazine published by the Nissha Foundation for Printing Culture and Technology and comes out every other month, focusing on the concepts “art meets technology” and “from Kyoto to the world.”
+AMeeT is a web magazine published by the Nissha Foundation for Printing Culture and Technology and comes out every other month, focusing on the concepts “art meets technology”.

 The Nissha Foundation for Printing Culture and Technology hosts the PATinKyoto Print Art Triennale in Kyoto.